GamesCreed

 Counter-Strike 2 is a first-person cooperative and competitive shooter set in a military setting where good teamwork or great planning is needed the most as Counter-Strike 2 will have you facing other players in a battle of bullets and bombs along with the occasional knife jab when desperate, but before you can jump into it, you will have to experience the tutorial—twelve not-so-explanatory levels of bomb scenario with bots.

-Twelve unskippable bot matches of bomb scenario while switching teams halfway through.
+Twelve unskippable bot matches of a bomb scenario while switching teams halfway through.
 This part of the game is sort of a nightmare if you grasp the game fast, but the task can be done in a matter of 2 minutes per match.
 In the tutorial, you will learn the basics of how the game works, but not in the traditional way explained to you.
 So, if you’re a newcomer, make sure to ask a friend who plays for all the small tips and tricks.

 Counter-Strike 2, GamesCreed